a-schmidtlab/platform-sim/README.md

 # Platform-Sim: Floating Platform Dynamics

-A 2D simulation exploring how floating platforms behave when mooring lines break.
+The 2D simulation exploring how floating platforms behave when mooring lines break.
 The focus is on understanding what happens when anchor lines fail and how the platform responds.

 ## Content